20553 - FINANCE FOR THE GREEN BUSINESS AND THE CIRCULAR ECONOMY

-- How do sustainable and circular business models work in terms of technologies, revenue models, sources and typologies of risk?
+- How do sustainable and circular business models work in terms of technologies, revenue and margin models, sources and typologies of risk?

-- Which are the projects’ financial needs and how does it solve them?
+- Which are the assets/projects’ financial needs and how does the financial system match them?

-- How do different financial capital typologies (debt and equity capital) combine in green and sustainable businesses?
+- How do different financial capital typologies (debt and equity capital) combine in green and circular businesses?

 - Which are the deal typologies offered by financial investors?

-- What do financial investors ask to enter the deals, how do they value them, which are the target returns and the contractual framework applied?
+- What do financial investors ask to enter the deal, how do they value it and which are the target returns?

-- Green business and circular economy: what they are and businesses examples.
+- Green business and circular economy: what they are and business examples.

-- Green business and circular business models: in what they differ from traditional business, investment opportunities for outside investors, industry focus, the role played by Government and local authorities.
+- Green business and circular business models: in what they differ from linear business models and how they work.
+Investment opportunities for outside investors.
+The concept of stranded linear assets.

-- Strategy and business plan for the green business: how does an investor look at an investment opportunity and how does he analyse its business plan?
+- Strategy and business plan for the green business and the circular economy: how does an investor look at an investment opportunity and how does he analyse its business plan?

-- Circular business model and its plan: how does it identify the competitive advantage in comparison with a traditional business, how does an investor look at an investment opportunity and how does she analyse its business plan?
+- Green and circular business models and their plans: how does it identify the competitive advantage in comparison with a linear business, how does an investor look at an investment opportunity and how does she analyse its business plan?

-- Project and business analysis: asset side and operational risk, liability side and risk of default.
+- Project and business analysis: asset side and operating risk.
+Operating risk measures.
+Liability side and risk of default.
+Risk of default measures.

-- Project finance technique: definitions and examples, analysis of the risks and potential returns associated with the project, financial sustainability and how to measure it, risk for debt-holders (adequacy) and its measure.
+- Debt capital deals: analysis of the risks and potential returns associated with the project, financial sustainability and how to measure it, risk for debt-holders (adequacy) and its measure.

-- Participants involved in project financing deals – financing: banks and other financial institutions, regulatory issues, rating assignment, contractual covenant and credit enhancement.
+- Participants involved in debt capital deals: regulatory issues, rating assignment, contractual covenant and credit enhancement.

-- Private equity: definitions and examples, target financial leverage for shareholders, analysis of the risks and potential returns associated with the investment, equity risk and return measures.
+- Equity capital deals: analysis of the risks and potential returns associated with the investment, equity risk and return measures.

-- Participants involved in private equity deals – financing: outside investors typologies, regulatory issues, term sheet and investment agreement, performance and realized IRRs.
+- Participants involved in equity finance deals: regulatory issues, term sheet and investment agreement, performance and IRRs.